tobyhodges/animated-memory/README.md

 # Animated Memory
-This lesson is a template lesson that uses [The Carpentries Workbench][workbench].
+This lesson is a lesson on animated memory.

 ## Authors